-Our groups share their collective experience and the principles that helped them, but C.G.A.A. has no dogma, no teachings, no gurus, and no rules.
+Our groups share their collective experience and the principles that helped them, but CGAA has no experts, hierarchy, or required beliefs.
+We have etiquette and traditions, but no strict rules.
 We have no membership requirements beyond the simple desire to stop video gaming.
 We welcome all who wish to recover from the destructive effects of obsessive compulsive gaming.

 Our members generally do not advise each other.
 We share personal experience, strength and hope, and are free to try out or disregard the suggestions of the program and other members.
 Our members use a variety of tools, including a Twelve Step program of recovery.

-Our program of recovery is not religious.
-It does require finding helpful sources of strength and support and following healthy principles, and each of us is free to choose our own path.
-Some members use only the fellowship for support and guidance.
-Some use their religion as their path.
-Others will choose non-religious spiritual disciplines.
-Some will use the strength of friendship and simple principles like honesty, open-mindedness and willingness.
-Some will also seek the support of counselors and other professionals.
+Our program includes finding helpful sources of strength, guidance, and healthy principles, and each of us chooses our own path.
+Some members simply rely on the fellowship for support and guidance, along with principles like honesty, open-mindedness and willingness.
+Some also use their religious beliefs or other spiritual practices.
+Some seek the support of counselors and other professionals.

 Our meetings are run entirely by recovering members who volunteer their time in the spirit of service.
 We have no professionals and no affiliation with any professional or government services.
 Our groups are financed by voluntary contributions from members and accept no outside funding.

 While CGAA has no rules, we do have Twelve Traditions (adopted from Alcoholics Anonymous) that guide our fellowship toward unity.
 The Traditions keep us focused on our single purpose and guide us away from controversies and power struggles that would tear our fellowship apart.

 - Our common welfare should come first; personal recovery depends upon C.G.A.A. unity.

 - For our group purpose there is but one ultimate authority—our group conscience as guided by power greater than ourselves.
 Our leaders are but trusted servants; they do not govern.